rapidsai/dependency-file-generator/README.md

 # install cudf packages built in CI and test them in newly created environment...
 ```

-Run `reg -h` to see the most up-to-date CLI arguments.
+Run `rapids-env-generator -h` to see the most up-to-date CLI arguments.